murat1399/Translation-Extension/README.md

 ---
-Create an API key from Google Cloud Text-to-Speech API Here's the link to create API: https://console.cloud.google.com/apis/api/texttospeech.googleapis.com Once you download the JSON key file for Google Cloud Text-to-Speech API, move your key file inside the backend folder Initialize your node.js package manager by typing "npm init" into the terminal while on the backend folder Install the necessary packages by typing "npm i express cors @google-cloud/text-to-speech" into the terminal while on the backend folder
+Create an API key from Google Cloud Text-to-Speech API Here's the link to create API: https://console.cloud.google.com/apis/api/texttospeech.googleapis.com Once you download the JSON key file for Google Cloud Text-to-Speech API, name your file as "google-tts-key.json" and move your key file inside the backend folder
+Initialize your node.js package manager by typing "npm init" into the terminal while on the backend folder Install the necessary packages by typing "npm i express cors @google-cloud/text-to-speech" into the terminal while on the backend folder
 Type "node server.js" to run your server